-The Wisconsin Supreme Court held that Douglas's speech could be punished under the disorderly conduct statute even though it was not accompanied by any disorderly physical acts.
+The Wisconsin Supreme Court held that speech threatening a school teacher could be punished under the disorderly conduct statute even though it was not accompanied by any disorderly physical acts.
 Noting the increasing public concern with violence in schools, the court concluded that threatening a public school teacher while in school is the type of conduct that tends to cause or provoke a disturbance, and thus was disorderly conduct.

 However, the court also held that the essay was protected by the First Amendment because it was not a "true threat," which the court defined as "a statement that a speaker would reasonably foresee that a listener would reasonably interpret as a serious expression of a purpose to inflict harm, as distinguished from hyperbole, jest, innocuous talk, expressions of political views or other similarly protected speech."
-Given the sometimes humorous nature of the essay and the fact that it was submitted as part of a creative writing exercise, the court concluded that the essay was not a true threat.
+Given the sometimes humorous nature of the essay, the fact that it was submitted as part of a creative writing exercise and the fact that part of the assignment was that it was to be passed on to another student to add to it, the court concluded that the essay was not a true threat.

 The court's conclusion relied heavily on the fact that the threat was contained in a creative writing assignment - the court noted that "[h]ad Douglas penned the same story in a math class, for example, where such a tale likely would be grossly outside the scope of his assigned work, we would have a different case before us."
 The court also stated that "[a]lthough the First Amendment prohibits law enforcement officials from prosecuting protected speech, it does not necessarily follow that schools may not discipline students for such speech."

 The court reached a different conclusion with regard to the constitutional protection for the student's speech in the A.S. case.
-A week after the Columbine High School shootings, 13-yearold A.S. told some friends at a youth center that he was going to kill everyone at his middle school; his statements included graphic details about how he would kill or seriously harm specific individuals.
+A week after Columbine High School shootings.
+13-year-old A.S. told some friends at a youth center that he was going to kill everyone at his middle school; his statements included graphic details about how he would kill or seriously harm specific individuals.
 As in Douglas D., the Supreme Court concluded that this speech constituted disorderly conduct because the student's threatening speech had a tendency to create a disturbance, especially in light of the recent Columbine shootings.
 Unlike Douglas D., however, the court found no constitutional protection for these threats.
 Given the nature of the threats and the manner in which A.S. spoke them, the court concluded, A.S. should have foreseen that his statements would be interpreted by the listener as a serious expression of his intent to intimidate or inflict bodily harm.